Lasercake/Lasercake/README.markdown

 * `tests/*` contains automated unit tests that are run by running `./Lasercake --run-self-tests`.
 * `*_visualizer/` are miscellaneous 3D visualizer mini-programs to help understand complicated simulation data structures.
 (Unfortunately they currently require the SDL library and are not integrated with the main executable.)
+* `gdb-lasercake` and `callgrind-lasercake` are shorthands to debug or profile Lasercake.

 #### Logging